Landmeinz/weekend-react-gallery/INSTRUCTIONS.md

 For this project you will create a gallery page to share pictures of things that are important to you.
 Visitors can click on an image to see a description and use a button to "like" an image.

-To practice passing values through `props` in React, you will build the gallery using mulitple components - an `App`, `GalleryList`, and `GalleryItem`.
+To practice passing values through `props` in React, you will build the gallery using multiple components - an `App`, `GalleryList`, and `GalleryItem`.

 - `App` - represents the overall application or site
 - `GalleryList` - represents the gallery of images.
 By componentizing, we could reuse this component in different applications